danburton720/golang-rest-api/README.md

 ## current restrictions / TODO:
 * passwords stored as plaintext (need to hash before storing)
-* middleware is a bit ropey if no bearer token is supplied - index out of range error
-* login currently returns back user credentials
 * use more "bad request" responses rather than fatal errors
 * custom errors to be implemented better in general